Ride without Pain

 Exercises for Equestrians

-While Betesh combines pain management with physical therapy and other treatments, Teresa Tapp has been creating low-impact exercise routines for equestrians and others for the past 30 years (see pg.
-42).
+While Betesh combines pain management with physical therapy and other treatments, Teresa Tapp has been creating low-impact exercise routines for equestrians and others for the past 30 years (learn more here).
 She believes a strong mind-body connection is necessary to achieve success in the saddle while avoiding injury.

 "If your tailbone is tucked, your ribs are up and your knees are out, you are in a better position to react if your horse spooks,” says Tapp, who is also an equestrian.
 "But you have to be thinking about it.”